pgalko/athlete_data_warehouse/README.md

                Detailed description of the process can be found in a header of "encrypt_ini_file.py" module

        Run "web_app_loader_flask.py" to start the app using Flask server, for Apache/mod-wsgi use "web_app_loader_apache.py".
            Once executed you will be prompted to provide an encryption password of your choice to encrypt the settings.ini file and all sensitive user data in the DB.
-It is  important that you remember the password as you will be asked to provide it everytime you restart the app !
+It is  important that you remember the password as the password is not saved and you will be asked to provide it everytime you restart the app !
            The autosynch loop will be also started at this time and will check for new user data automaticaly at the intervals specified in settings.ini.

        Browse to http://127.0.0.1:5000 (if using local Flask server) and you should be able to start experimenting with different download options and settings.